5 Benefits of Liberalized Diets in Older Adults

 Although these supplements have been shown to improve nutritional status, they are costly and not preferred if food intake can be improved through diet liberalization (9).

-Therefore, it’s beneficial to minimize diet restrictions consistent with residents’ plan of care before using costly supplements.
+Therefore, it’s beneficial to minimize diet restrictions consistent with residents’ care plan before using costly supplements.

 Therapeutic diets are designed to improve health outcomes in older adults, when in fact they might do just the opposite.